npfernandes/ensemblify/README.md

     pip install ensemblify --upgrade -->

 ## Third Party Software
-Each of Ensemblify's modules has different dependencies to third party software, so if you only plan on only using a certain module you do not have to install software required for others.
+Each of Ensemblify's modules has different dependencies to third party software, so if you only plan on using a certain module you do not have to install software required for others.
 The requirements are:

 - `generation` module: [PyRosetta](#pyrosetta), [FASPR](#faspr) and [PULCHRA](#pulchra).